- Available in 4 different AMO Length (48", 54", 62" 68")

 Buying Your First Bow

-First, if you are totally new to archery, that you don't know much and that you are lost when reading terms like a one-piece, two-piece, and three-piece recurve bows, go ahead and read our post about what is a recurve bow first and come back here after.
+First, if you are totally new to archery, that you don't know much and that you are lost when reading terms like a one-piece, two-piece, and three-piece recurve bows, go ahead and read our post about What is Best Recurve bow for beginners first and come back hereafter.
 Otherwise, continue your reading.

 Another important matter is knowing your draw length in order to choose the right bow for you but mostly choose the right arrows.

 You may also have great ambitions and even already be thinking about going for a hunt which may have you thought about getting the highest draw weight possible.
 This would be a great mistake.